Covered Electronic Waste Recycling Fees Guide

 Every retailer who sells or leases CBE products is required to register with us for a CBE waste recycling fee account, collect the fee from purchasers and pay the fee to us.

-A CBE product includes any product containing a battery from which the battery is not designed to be easily removed from the product with no more than commonly used household tools.
+A CBE product is, generally, a product containing a battery from which the battery is not designed to be easily removed from the product with no more than commonly used household tools.
 CBE products do not include the following:

 • Covered electronic device subject to the eWaste recycling fee